 Uprooting plants is technically illegal without the landowners permission.
 Nobody is likely to object to you harvesting domestic quantities of this “weed”, but don’t clear out whole areas of it.
 The roots are shallow and fine, so I often uproot, remove about 1/3rd, then replant.
 This takes very little time and you can feel good in the knowledge that the plant can continue its business with minimal inconvenience.
 Once you get the muddy root balls home, the real hard work of cleaning them starts… I put them in a basket and blast them with a hose outdoors, before rinsing again in the sink, then scrubbing each root ball with a nail brush, and rinsing some more.
 Its a bit of a faff, but worth the trouble.

-I make a rich, clove scented syrup by simmering the cleaned roots in 2:1 sugar:water solution for 5 minutes then leaving to infuse for a few weeks.
+I make a rich, clove scented syrup by simmering generous amounts of the cleaned roots in 2:1 sugar:water solution for 5 minutes then leaving to infuse for a few weeks.
 The resulting syrup will keep well if you add a wee glug of neutral spirit.
 I then use it to sweeten cocktails, aromatised wines, desserts etc – its great on, or as a “ripple” in ice creams.
-Once removed, the now “candied” roots can be dried and finely ground (you’ll need a good coffee grinder and/or a hefty pestle) to make a sweet clove powder for sprinkling on desserts or on the rim of cocktail glasses.
+Once removed, the now “candied” roots can be dehydrated and finely ground (you’ll need a good coffee grinder and/or a hefty pestle) to make a sweet clove powder for sprinkling on desserts or on the rim of cocktail glasses.